mailpile/python-passcrow/docs/README.md

 4. This allows the application to decrypt the "Recovery Package" and grant access to the locally encrypted data.

+5. (**Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Package" and then again to recover the secrets.)

 This process provides the following guarantees:

-1. The user's encryption keys and data never leaves their device.
+1. The user's encryption keys and data never leaves their device (except for the Ephemeral case).

 2. Users of the system remain anonymous and the third party Passcrow Helpers have no access to user data, until recovery is initiated.

-3. The application (or user) can adjust and balance reliability against security, by relying on multiple Passcrow Helpers and tuning "N-of-M" parameterss when generating key fragments and choosing identity verification strategies.
+3. The application (or user) can adjust and balance reliability against security, by relying on multiple Passcrow Helpers and tuning "N-of-M" parameters when generating key fragments and choosing identity verification strategies.